Key criteria points

 The task is made much easier if you already have industry experience to fall back on.
 There are also a number of trade qualifications available, which will further bolster your perceived experience.
 By taking a registered management qualification prior to your application, you will improve your chances of a successful application.

-Care home refinancing relies heavily on current trading performance and CQC ratings.
+Care home refinancing relies heavily on current trading performance and regulatory ratings.
 As the care home is already trading with the same management, the lender will have a good idea of the likely future performance.

 Potential lenders will occasionally accept projected trading figures.
 This is only usually possible when there is a material change to the business going forward.
 This could include a change to the management or staff structures, major cost savings or alterations to the care home itself.

 If you’re an existing care home operator and are looking to purchase a new property to grow your business, a mixture of the above approaches will be used.

 The lender will usually take into account the current trading and CQC performance to get a measure of the current business.
 They will then check the position of the new home.

 Where ratings are in need of improvement, your experience will be judged to see whether you can turn the situation around.
 Similarly, poor financial performance will be judged alongside the performance of your current homes.

 A common-sense approach is then taken to understand whether the overall affordability position is sufficient to support the loan.

 Timescales & application details